s-r-engineer/s-r-engineer.github.io/index.markdown

 * Created 99% identical production and development kubernetes environments (using Ansible and Terraform across AWS, GCP, Azure and edge) which allowed to reduce bugs in production and test changes in close-to-real environments.
 * Automated CI/CD workflows (Azure DevOps, Gitlab, ArgoCD) and disaster recovery systems, achieving 100% process automation and 99.9% uptime.
 * Developed a solution for real-time monitoring and incident notification, cutting response time from hours to just 1 minute.
+* Supported Developers, Management and Customers regarding platforms, software development and other tasks.

 **Sr.Infrastructure developer** at [Ericsson](https://www.ericsson.com)<br>
 June 2020 - April 2021 (11 month)